 Print out your itinerary, and take it with you when you go to check in for your accommodation.
 Your itinerary serves as proof that your booking has been confirmed, as well as of any special requests that you make.
 It can be a valuable piece of evidence in the unfortunate event that something goes wrong and a dispute arises.

-And that's our advice on how to maximize the safety and reliability of booking travel accommodations when using Priceline.com!
-If you think you can stay safe while using Priceline, and you’re thinking about using it to book, be sure to read our next article where we review the pros and cons of Priceline to help you decide if it’s the right booking site for you.
-If you’re ready to jump in, check out our step-by-step tutorials on how to book Priceline flights, book car rentals, or book Priceline hotels.
+And that's our advice on how to maximize the safety and reliability of booking travel accommodations when using Priceline!
+If you’re thinking about using it to book travel, be sure to read our next article where we review its pros and cons to help you decide if it’s the right booking site for you.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.